 What not to do?

-Training plans are designed with a mix of easy, speed and cross training to keep you progressing without leading to over training.
+Training plans are designed with a mix of easy, speed, and cross training to keep you progressing without leading to over training.
 Don’t try to go longer on that longest run and don’t try to go faster than prescribed, it all works together…but only if you aren’t playing fast and loose with the plan.

-If you’re looking at your training plan and terrified of the big week, embrace it.
-Know that it’s designed to help you push through the discomfort on race day with the knowledge that you have before.
+Know that this plan is designed to help you push through the discomfort on race day with the knowledge that you have before.
 Know that it’s designed to give you the power and strength to hit your goal.
 Know that it’s worth it.

 Other ways to connect with Amanda

-Get more inspiration on Pinterest
+Get more running tips: Pinterest